iterative/mlem.ai/content/docs/gto/command-reference/deprecate.md

 # deprecate

-Deprecate artifact, deregister a version, or unassign a stage
+Deprecate artifact, deregister a version, or unassign a stage.

 ## Synopsis